 - Genetics sequencing

 Scientific activities imply active collaboration between chemists, physicians, biologists, geologists, biogeochemists, environmental and process engineers, specialists in material sciences, ecologists and ecotoxicologists.

 Senior Principal Researcher I PhD habil.
 Mariana Neamţu

-Director of Environmental Sciences group
+Coordinator of the Environmental Sciences group